Spider Mites on Peace Lily — Early Detection on Large Smooth Leaves

 - 2

 Take the plant to a shower.
-Peace lily's large leaves benefit from a thorough top-and-bottom spray with water, which removes large numbers of mites and their webbing physically.
+Peace lily's large leaves benefit from a thorough top-and-bottom spray with lukewarm water, which removes large numbers of mites and their webbing physically and gives you an immediate, visible reduction before any spray treatment even starts working.

 - 3

 Apply neem oil solution or insecticidal soap spray, ensuring complete coverage on both leaf surfaces since peace lily's broad blades make it easy to miss a strip near the midrib.
-Space treatments about a week apart and plan on three to four rounds before calling it resolved.
+Space treatments about a week apart and plan on three to four rounds before calling it resolved, since mite eggs are resistant to most contact treatments and need to hatch into vulnerable juveniles before a repeat application can reach them.

 - 4